jeew00/bert-embedding/README.md

-# Bert Embedding and evaluation
+# Bert embedding and evaluation

 ## Quickstart
 1. Create ```models``` directory and download all the models in it